Documentation Index

 Authentication methods

-- Browser (OAuth): complete an OAuth 2.0 device flow by entering a code on the Baseten website.
-Best for laptops where you donโt want a long-lived secret on disk.
+- Browser (OAuth): complete an OAuth 2.0 device flow by approving the request in your browser.
+The CLI attempts to open your browser automatically and prints the verification URL and code as a fallback.
+Best for laptops where you don’t want a long-lived secret on disk.

 Where credentials are stored